redhat-cip/software-factory/docs/intro.rst

 * Delete-project: Let the admin the ability to fully remove an useless Gerrit project.
 * Download-commands: Ease integration of Gerrit with IDE

-Some Gerrit hooks are installed to handle Redmine issues:
+Some Gerrit hooks are installed to handle Storyboard issues:

-* An issue referenced in a commit message will be automatically set as "In progress" in Redmine.
+* An issue referenced in a commit message will be automatically set as "In progress" in Storyboard.
 * An issue referenced by a change will be closed when Gerrit merges it.

 Gerrit is configured to work with Zuul and Jenkins, that means